-Don’t Starve Together is one of the hardest games to get started in.
-Unless you use some sort of guide, it’ll take you hours of trial and error to figure out how to survive properly.
+Don’t Starve Together is one of the most demanding games to start.
+Unless you use some sort of guide, it’ll take hours of trial and error to figure out how to survive properly.
 When I first started playing, I died many times before getting a good grip on how to play the game.

 - Start exploring the perimeter